-NP: Do you find that most people end up leaving and doing their own thing, or do some people want to be in this area?
+NAN: Do you find that most people end up leaving and doing their own thing, or do some people want to be in this area?

-BG: In academics, it’s very common for people to move around a lot just to get different experiences.
+BRENTON: In academics, it’s very common for people to move around a lot just to get different experiences.
 But there are some people who want to stay here in Connecticut.
 The three staff scientists working for me have lived in Connecticut for at least 20 years.